 The current NPDES Permit requires monitoring (testing water runoff for pollutants) from multiple storm drain outlets and points in the water body itself throughout the Santa Clara River watershed.
 The City and Los Angeles County prepared a Coordinated Integrated Monitoring Plan to share the responsibilities for the required monitoring.
 Through this plan, the City, County, and the Sanitation Districts of Los Angeles County collaborate and share monitoring responsibilities and information to comply with the NPDES requirements in the most cost effective and strategic way possible.
+A revised monitoring plan, collaborative agreement and increased monitoring requirements are anticipated in the coming year.

-As part of the Enhanced Watershed Management Plan to comply with the terms of the 2012 NPDES Permit, Santa Clarita and Los Angeles County will also be required to build and maintain large scale distributed infiltration projects throughout the Santa Clarita Valley.
+As part of the Enhanced Watershed Management Plan to comply with the terms of the 2012 NPDES Permit, Santa Clarita and Los Angeles County are required to build and maintain large scale distributed infiltration projects throughout the Santa Clarita Valley.
 These projects will capture and infiltrate stormwater into the ground by way of basins and strips of land to prevent pollutants from reaching the river and replenish groundwater.
-Initial capital estimates for these large-scale infiltration projects, requiring installation by 2022, is approximately \$13.8 million.
+Initial capital estimates for these large-scale infiltration projects, requiring installation by 2022, is approximately \$20 million.

 Based on monitoring data and identified pollutants, the City and Los Angeles County may be required to modify projects and programs.
 The state requires the Enhanced Watershed Management Plan to be reassessed using updated monitoring data to bring pollutant loads in compliance with water quality standards.
+A revised monitoring plan, collaborative agreement and increased monitoring requirements are anticipated in the coming year.

-The release of the Statewide Trash Policy in June of 2017 includes compliance requirements beyond those in the NPDES Permit.
+The Statewide Trash Policy in June of 2017 includes compliance requirements beyond those in the NPDES Permit.
 The most cost effective and efficient way to comply with this requirement is for the City is to install additional catch basin retrofits in areas commonly known to generate high amounts of trash that go into the storm drain.
 Staff is working to incorporate trash management into the upcoming Enhanced Watershed Management Plan distributed infiltration projects to allow for dual compliance.

 In the City of Santa Clarita, most of the street and drainage systems were developed during the process of land development under the supervision of Los Angeles County.
 Both before and after incorporation in 1987, the ownership of drainage facilities, once constructed, have been transferred to the Los Angeles County Flood Control District (LACFCD).
-However, due to various issues, the LACFCD has not been processing title transfer requests.
+However, due to various issues, the LACFCD has not been 2020/2021 Stormwater Pollution Prevention Fee Page 4 processing title transfer requests.
 As a result, there are currently approximately 230 storm drains in the City that are maintained by the County and 200 storm drains that are still the responsibility of the developer for maintenance.
 Many of the privately maintained storm drains will probably become the City's at some future time.
 The public streets, which are a part of the primary storm drainage system, are owned and maintained by the City.
 The storm drainage catch basins in the street, present a mix of ownership and responsibility.
 There are some storm drainage catch basins owned by LACFCD and others that are owned by the City.